DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 ## **DAFoam**

 Similar to OpenFOAM, we need to compile three versions of DAFoam: original, reverse-mode AD (ADR), and forward-mode AD (ADF).
-T

 Compile **original** DAFoam by running: